newplane/newplane.github.io/_services/02-commercial-licensing.md

 ---
 title: "Commercial Licensing"
+description: "Open5GS operates under a dual licensing model, catering to the needs of both commercial and open-source projects."
 date: 2024-08-23T16:36:00+09:00
 weight: 2
 ---

 Open5GS operates under a dual licensing model, catering to the needs of both commercial and open-source projects.